 Biotechnology and IT training for long term unemployed “blending industry-led training and work and learn strategies with strong job seeker wrap-around supports.”
 The program serves 12 counties and the city of Baltimore, and includes 59 partners.

 INCUBATORS & RESEARCH PARKS

 Companies looking to open their first office in Maryland have a wide variety of incubators (with lab space and without wet lab space) to choose from.
 Use our incubator search tool to find the right space for you.
 Several of the incubators are housed in research parks where they have ample room to grow and leverage the park’s resources.
 Browse through Maryland’s research parks for a snapshot of what is available.

-The Maryland Department of Commerce’s Office of BioHealth Technology provides free access to market research databases for Maryland biohealth technology entrepreneurs developing business plans and funding applications.
+The Maryland Department of Commerce’s Office of BioHealth and Life Sciences provides free access to market research databases for Maryland biohealth entrepreneurs developing business plans and funding applications.
 These databases include information regarding licensing opportunities, target markets, competition, valuation, FDA approval status, clinical trials, and more.

 - BioMedTracker – provides clinical trial information and analyst reviews—including overall likelihood of FDA approval–in a searchable database.
 Reports also include commercial potential for drugs with 0-year revenue projections for the U.S., Europe and Japan.

 - Frost and Sullivan – provides market assessment and competitive analysis in healthcare: pharmaceuticals and Biotechnology, drug discovery technologies, clinical diagnostics, healthcare IT, medical imaging, and medical devices.

 - MedTrack – provides pipeline, financial, competitive product, mechanism of action, sales, partnering, and patent information which can be sorted by parameters such as disease, competitive products, or clinical trial stage.
 A clickable list of leading venture finance rounds also is available.